 Fauna & Flora

-What To Do At Porto de Santa Iria
+What to Do at Porto de Santa Iria

-Swim In the Atlantic Ocean
+Swim in the Atlantic Ocean

-While Porto de Santa Iria itself does not have a sandy beach, you can swim at an authentic Azorean natural pool that used to be a fishing harbour.
+While Porto de Santa Iria itself does not have a sandy beach, you can swim at an authentic Azorean natural pool that used to be a fishing harbor.
 It might be different from the regular beach experience, but there is nothing better than living like a local!
 Those are probably the clearest and most luxurious waters you will find around.

-Snorkel To Discover Incredible Marine Wildlife
+Snorkel to Discover Incredible Marine Wildlife

-Armed with your mask, tuba and flips, you will be able to discover so many species.
-Maybe if you are lucky, you can even spot some octopuses, rays, turtles and more.
+Armed with your mask, tuba, and flips, you will be able to discover so many species.
+Maybe if you are lucky, you can even spot some octopuses, rays, turtles, and more.

 Did you know

-Explore Via Coasteering
+Explore via Coasteering

 Through a local agency, you can explore the northern shore of São Miguel island in a whole different way.
-For the brave ones, get equipped and follow your guide in this amazing adventure jumping, sliding, climbing and playing with the tide.
+For the brave ones, get equipped and follow your guide in this amazing adventure jumping, sliding, climbing, and playing with the tide.

 To enjoy the sun, you need to come to Porto de Santa Iria in the morning or early afternoon.
 In fact, because of the high cliffs all around, the sun will hide quite fast behind.
 This is the best way to see the clear waters transparent.

-However, if you want to avoid strong sun rays, you can always come at any time to this amazing place.
+However, if you want to avoid strong sun rays, you can always come at any time to this incredible place.
 It is open at any hour of the day and night, however, it is not recommended to come at night because there are no lights around.

-How To Get To Porto de Santa Iria
+How to Get to Porto de Santa Iria

 Porto de Santa Iria is only 10 minutes away from the city of Ribeira Grande by car, towards Ribeirinha.
 Follow the directions towards Ponta do Cintrão and stop your car near the straight cement road on the right.